jjjllxx/NUS-EE5731-Visual-Computing-Projects/README.md

 # NUS-EE5731-Projects(Visual Computing)
 Semester1 AV21/22.
 2 projects for NUS EE5731 Visual Computing, detailed requirements are in attached PDF.
 Images and video resources are available by links in PDF.

+Please give me a star if you find this repo useful.
+Thanks!

 # Project1
 ## Part1 Gaussian Kernel, Sobel Kernel and Haar-like masks